altocodenl/tagaway/readme.md

    - mobile: mobile version
    - server/client: show checkbox on tags that are organized
    - server/client: sharebox (investigate how to create preview of thumbnail in whatsapp)
-   - Change logo to ac✓pic
    - mobile: ios background upload
    - Submission Google Drive

 Mono
+   - rename to tagaway! repos, homepage
    - bugs
       - client: fix issue with phantom selection when scrolling large selection
       - client: refresh always in upload, import and pics // check that `_blank` oauth flow issue is fixed in old tab